A person sitting quietly beside a misty lake at sunrise, suggesting peace and hope

 "Jesus wept."

 The shortest verse in the Bible carries perhaps the heaviest theological weight for anyone in grief.
 Jesus knew he was about to raise Lazarus.
 He wept anyway.
+The Greek word (edakrysen) refers to silent tears streaming down the face — not dramatic wailing but the quiet, involuntary grief of someone genuinely moved.
 Your grief is not evidence that God is absent or unmoved.
 He has stood where you are standing.

 God is near to the brokenhearted